 Roland Berger's annual deep dive finds that the capital goods industry exhibited a year of revenue growth and increased profitability despite a slowdown in real volume growth

 2023 was a challenging year with slowdowns in the end markets served by Capital Goods players and continuation of difficulties presented by geopolitical tension and supply chain bottlenecks.
 Weathering these impacts, the industry was able to hold onto price increases to grow both revenue and profitability.
-In-depth analysis by Roland Berger looks at the performance of eleven key segments of the capital goods industry segments – and investigates what lies ahead for each one.
+In-depth analysis by Roland Berger looks at the performance of ten key segments of the capital goods industry – and investigates what lies ahead for each one.

 A key theme of last year's Capital Goods study was the strong uncertainty in the market.
 While industrial players had continued to grow coming out of the pandemic, backlogs were expected to soon start drying up, supply chain bottlenecks remained a challenge – including a clear trend towards localizing key parts of the supply chain – and geopolitical tensions were on the rise everywhere.
 Industry experts and market participants were therefore cautious in their outlook for 2023.